 Personally identifiable information (“PII”) as defined in this Privacy Notice, means information about a natural person that is readily identifiable to that specific individual.
 Personal information includes such things as an individual’s name, address, and phone number, and does not include the user’s domain name or IP address.

 We collect no PII about you unless you voluntarily provide it to us by sending us email, or completing an online form or survey.
 You may choose not to contact us by e-mail or to provide any PII using an online form or survey.
 Your choice to not participate in these activities will not restrict or impair your ability to use our site and read or download any information provided on the site.
 If you choose to provide PII by emailing us, participating in a survey, or completing an online form, we may store this information.

-OEO uses Quickbase, a database service, to track our work.
+OEO uses Quickbase and ServiceNow, a database service, to track our work.
 If you fill out our online request form, the data you provide will be stored in this database service.
-The Quickbase company’s privacy statement is similar to ours, and you can read it on their website (link is external).
+The Quickbase and ServiceNow company’s privacy statement is similar to ours, and you can read it on their website (link is external).

 The Children’s Online Privacy Protection Act (link is external) (COPPA) governs the online collection of information from or about children under the age of 13.
 We are especially concerned about protecting children’s privacy.
 Under COPPA, a website must get parental permission before collecting personally identifiable information about a child under the age of 13.

 If you have questions about how we use your personally identifiable information, you can contact our agency as shown in the Contact Information section of this statement.

 Public Access to Information